LHS Clubs & Organizations

 The French club aims to promote learning the French language and culture through activities, discussions, and projects.
 This club is to be a place where French students can enjoy French culture and practice speaking.

-Game Club – Advisor: Mr. Vieira and Mr. Hutson
+Game Club – Advisor: Mr. Vieira

 Idaho Drug Free Youth – Advisor: Mrs. Bevacqua